 The second step involves a decision on how to use that information.
 Even if Shapiro's (1986) quarterly series extended over our entire sample, it would be incorrect to use it as our utilization measure for all of private business.
 This is because manufacturing output is much more procyclical than private business output.
 Indeed, a regression of the cyclical component of either manufacturing output or the workweek of capital on the cyclical component real private business output yields estimated elasticities above 1.7.
-To create a capital workweek series suitable for the entire private business sector, we assume that the elasticity of the workweek of capital in private business to the cyclical component of output in private business is also 0.3, as estimated for manufacturing.
-Thus, we assume that the cyclical variation of $\frac{Y_t}{u_t}$ is the same in private business as it is in manufacturing.
+To create a capital workweek series suitable for the entire private business to the cyclical component of output in private business is also 0.3, as estimated for manufacturing.
+Thus, we assume that the cyclical variation of $\frac{Y_i}{\mu}$ is the same in private business as it is in manufacturing.

-14. See the data appendix for additional details.

-15. The Board of Governors of the Federal Reserve System publishes a measure of capacity utilization for the industrial sector, but as Shapiro (1986) notes, this concept is distinct from capital utilization.
+- 9. See the Appendix for additional details. - 10.
+The Board of Governors of the Federal Reserve System publishes a measure of capacity utilization for the industrial sector, but as Shapiro (1986) notes, this concept is distinct from capital utilization.